Remote Partner Branding of the Career Portal

 - No Frames: Frames are NOT supported.
 If the site requires the use of frames, additional custom programming may be required at an added cost.

-- Google Analytics Code: If you want to see traffic on your job board, and you already have your own analytics code installed on your site, then you need to make sure that your Google Analytics code is on the remote branding template that is provided to us, and please provide it to your project manager for inclusion on the mobile version of the career portal.
+- Google Analytics Code: If you want to see traffic on your Career Portal, and you already have your own analytics code installed on your site, then you need to make sure that your Google Analytics code is on the remote branding template that is provided to us, and please provide it to your project manager for inclusion on the mobile version of the career portal.

 - jQuery: jQuery should only load once, and from the footer of the page, not the header.
-Having duplicate instances of jQuery script, or placement of jQuery in the header, may inversely affect your job board’s ability to load and display jobs.
+Having duplicate instances of jQuery script, or placement of jQuery in the header, may inversely affect your Career Portal’s ability to load and display jobs.

 - SEO Plugins & Meta Data: Be careful that the branding page is not optimized using third party SEO plugins like AutoOptimize, Yoast or All-in-one SEO - using these may cause the body content to be added to the site meta data, creating an issue with multiple boards displaying on one page.